Inflammation & Gut Health: Why the Road to Healing Starts in the Gut

 The Gut: Your Body’s Control Center

-Nearly 80% of your immune system lives in your gut.
+Up to 80% of your immune cells live in your gut.
 That’s no coincidence.
 Your gut is home to a dynamic ecosystem of trillions of microbes—bacteria, fungi, viruses, even archaea—that form your microbiome.

-When your microbiome is diverse and balanced, it works in harmony to:
+When your microbiome is diverse and balanced, it works in harmony to help:

 • Aid digestion